 TRANSFER

-Trainees who secure employment, in their chosen occupational area, during their traineeship can transfer seamlessly to Apprenticeship Level 2.
+Trainees who secure employment, in most occupational areas, during their traineeship can transfer seamlessly to Apprenticeship Level 2.
 As an apprentice, if you become unemployed during your apprenticeship, you can transfer onto a Traineeship to complete your programme.

 PROGRESSION